schuerik/uberdot/README.md

 - Set owner and permission for links
 - Find and rename dotfiles with regular expressions
 - Use encrypted dotfiles
+- Split a dotfile in multiple parts where each one can have alternate versions
+- Provides an interface for system information (like hostname, distribution, etc)
 - You can simulate (dry run) everything to see if your self written profile behaves like you expect

 More features are comming:
 - Templates
-- Splits (split any dotfile into multiple dotfiles)
 - Copies (in some edge cases a link can't be used)
 - Keep a history of all changes to go back in time
 - Hooks